Children’s crowns at Happy Kids Dental

 Our procedure involves administering local anaesthetic (such as The Wand™) and filing the natural tooth down to a shape that will best accommodate the crown.

 Crowns for baby teeth

-Unlike custom-made adult crowns, crowns for baby teeth are pre-manufactured in different sizes and shapes then adjusted by the dentist in situ for the perfect fit.
+Unlike custom-made adult crowns, crowns for baby teeth are made of metal, pre-manufactured in different sizes and shapes, then adjusted by the dentist in situ for the perfect fit.